ScarsTRF/XSOJoinNotifyer/README.md

 ## Notice

 This app does **NOT** install onto your PC, you'll need to find a way to have this app run as a service or next to Resonite if you want this to run automatically as it is required for the Flux to communicate with XS Overlay.
+I will consider about adding a service installer in the future.